pen-lang/pen/doc/src/references/language/syntax.md

 ### Import statement

-It imports types and functions from another module in the same or another package.
+It imports types and functions from another module from the same or another package.

 See [Modules](modules.md) for more details.